“Journalists help us understand the world of public affairs beyond our direct experience” – Patterson, 2013

 This led me to WDIET.

-Call it a method, a model or simply a handy acronym, WDIET stands for:
+Call it a method, a model or simply a mnemonic, WDIET stands for:

 This follows the future-focused questioning added as an additional dimension to constructive news stories.
 Where a traditional news item only answers the who, what, when, where, why and how question, a constructive news report aims to answer the “what now” question.
 What happens now?